Saved events

 Francis Alÿs: Ricochets

-A new immersive exhibition celebrating the universality and ingenuity of play: Ricochets is the largest institutional show in the UK by internationally renowned artist Francis Alÿs in almost 15 years.
+An immersive exhibition to celebrate the universality and ingenuity of play: Ricochets was the largest institutional show in the UK by internationally renowned artist Francis Alÿs in almost 15 years.

-For the past two decades, Alÿs has travelled around the world to film the critically acclaimed series Children’s Games: from ‘musical chairs’ in Mexico, to ‘leapfrog’ in Iraq, ‘jump rope’ in Hong Kong, and ‘wolf and lamb’ in Afghanistan.
+Over the previous two decades, Alÿs travelled around the world to film the critically acclaimed series Children’s Games: from ‘musical chairs’ in Mexico, to ‘leapfrog’ in Iraq, ‘jump rope’ in Hong Kong, and ‘wolf and lamb’ in Afghanistan.

-Ricochets transforms our gallery into a cinematic playground: throughout the exhibition, visitors will be immersed in multi-screen film installations focussing on children’s games.
+Ricochets transformed our gallery into a cinematic playground: throughout the exhibition, visitors were immersed in multi-screen film installations focussing on children’s games.
 Since 1999, Alÿs has recorded children at play in different contexts and environments around the globe.
-Alongside the first presentation of Children’s Games in the UK, the exhibition debuts a new body of animated films depicting both traditional and lesser-known hand games played by children and adults alike.
+Alongside the first presentation of Children’s Games in the UK, the exhibition debuted a new body of animated films depicting both traditional and lesser-known hand games played by children and adults alike.

 Tagged with: Art & design